Drugs and Therapeutics Advisory Committee

 The Drugs and Therapeutics Advisory Committee (DTAC) is an advisory body of highly qualified health professionals who bring impartial and practical expert medical and pharmaceutical advice to the Non-Insured Health Benefits (NIHB) program to promote improvement in the health outcomes of First Nations and Inuit clients through effective use of pharmaceuticals.
 The approach is evidence-based and the advice reflects medical and scientific knowledge, current utilization trends, current clinical practice, health care delivery and specific departmental client healthcare needs.

 The DTAC is comprised of 8 to 12 core members, including First Nations or Inuit health professionals.
 At least 3 of the DTAC members must be physicians and at least 3 members must be pharmacists.
 Committee members contribute their expertise and do not represent an association, organization, corporation or industry.

 DTAC members must hold a qualification and license in Canada as a physician, pharmacist, registered nurse or have other relevant qualifications.

 Chairperson: Dr. Derek Jorgenson

 Dr. Jorgenson is a professor of pharmacy in the College of Pharmacy and Nutrition at the University of Saskatchewan.
 He teaches at both an undergraduate and graduate level and maintains a health services utilization research program.

-Dr. Jorgenson has a background as a community pharmacist but has practiced in several specialty clinics and hospital based patient care programs in Ontario, Manitoba and Saskatchewan.
+Dr. Jorgenson has a background as a community pharmacist but has practised in several specialty clinics and hospital-based patient care programs in Ontario, Manitoba and Saskatchewan.
 He also maintains a clinical practice, as the director, at the Medication Assessment Centre, which is a patient care teaching clinic located within the College of Pharmacy and Nutrition in Saskatoon.